Frequently Asked Questions

 Please refer to this campus communication from Human Resources for more information and request forms.

 Who can faculty contact with questions about students, virtual instruction or other issues?

 Is Fresno State restricting travel for University-related business?

-Per the CSU Chancellor’s Office, effective immediately, all international and non-essential domestic travel is suspended from now through May 31.
-Future travel, including summer and fall, will be determined as the COVID-19 situation evolves.
+Per the CSU Chancellor’s Office all international and non-essential domestic travel is suspended from now through June 30, 2021.

 Previously, all University travel to China, Italy and South Korea was suspended, and anyone on University-related travel in those countries was asked to return home.

 While this travel restriction does not apply to personal travel, the University discourages all international and non-essential domestic travel at this time, both University-related and personal.

 What is the University doing regarding campus community members returning home from international travel?

 The University has screening protocol for students arriving from international travel.
 The protocol involves maintaining a list of students studying abroad each semester, and informing students before they depart internationally that they will be expected to contact the health center upon return to the United States.
 In addition, screening of international students on campus is conducted as part of international student orientation.